OpenNeuroDatasets/ds005688/README.txt

 License
 -------

-This dataset is proprietary to the **Department of Neurological Surgery, University of Washington, Seattle, WA, USA**.
+This dataset is proprietary to the Department of Neurological Surgery, University of Washington, Seattle, WA, USA.
 Usage is restricted to academic and non-commercial research.
 Redistribution, modification, or commercial use is prohibited without prior permission.
-For inquiries, contact: Pierre D. Mourad** (doumitt@uw.edu).
+For inquiries, contact: Pierre D. Mourad (doumitt@uw.edu).

 Acknowledgements